GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 ## Cloud Infrastructure Entitlement Management (CIEM)

 Cloud Infrastructure Entitlement Management (CIEM) is a specific tool to manage identities in multi-cloud environments.
 A primary challenge in managing cloud entitlements is the pervasiveness of understanding entitlement risk.
 In this context, entitlement risk is the ability of an attacker to exploit how cloud services and resources are connected or extended.
-This attack technique is called a [Valid Cloud Account privilege escalation in MITRE ATT&amp;CK](https://attack.mitre.org/techniques/T1078/004/){:target="_blank"}{:rel="noopener noreferrer"}.
+This attack technique is called a [Valid Cloud Account Privilege Escalation in MITRE ATT&CK](https://attack.mitre.org/techniques/T1078/004/){:target="_blank"}{:rel="noopener noreferrer"}.
 For example, a service account is an NPE account created to perform an automated action with specific privileges.
 A service account may have administrator privileges and, if compromised, is used by an adversary to conduct malicious activity.
 A CIEM can identify risk in people, service, and resource entitlements.

 1. **People Entitlements** - Permissions for people to perform actions such as change information or access security settings.
 2. **Service Entitlements** - Permissions for services to perform actions on a platform, such as starting or stopping services or performing automated tasks.